 “A Writ of Quo Warranto cannot be issued on the basis of assumptions, inferences or suspicion regarding the factum of fulfillment of eligibility criteria.
 Being an extraordinary power, ordinarily such a Writ ought to be issued only on the basis of indisputable facts leading to a singular conclusion that the incumbent was in fact or […]Read more "The Writ of Quo Warranto I"

-This year, a lawyer’s petition before the Bombay High Court, had claimed that the trailers of The State vs. Jolly LL.B 2 (Jolly LLB 2) projected the Indian Judiciary and the Indian Legal System in a derogatory manner.
-The Court found that there was a “prima facie” case of Contempt of Court.
-It constituted a three-member committee […]Read more "The Nature of Judicial Power: Gautam Bhatia"
+Last year, a lawyer’s petition before the Bombay High Court claimed that the trailers of The State v.
+Jolly LL.B 2 projected the Indian Judiciary and the Indian Legal System in a derogatory manner.
+The Court found there was a prima facie case of Contempt of Court.
+It constituted a three-member committee (out of which […]Read more "The Last Word on Aiyaary"

 The Doctrine of Absolute Territorial Sovereignty is most often identified with an opinion prepared in 1895 by the 41st Attorney General of the United States, Judson Harmon, in response to a request by the Department of State for advice concerning a dispute with Mexico over the use of waters of the Rio Grande.
 Pursuant to […]Read more "The Harmon Doctrine"

 “The enforcement of Award through its execution can be filed anywhere in the country where such decree can be executed and there is no requirement for obtaining a transfer of the decree from the Court, which would have jurisdiction over the Arbitral Proceedings.
 In Kotak Mahindra Bank Ltd., (2011) 4 LW 745 (Mad HC) it […]Read more "Execution of Final Arbitral Award / Deemed Decree"